tailuge/billiards/README.md

 Unsophisticated billiards with spinning ball physics written in typescript.

 * Backspin and sidespin well modeled.
-* Presentation in 2d or 3d in any modern browser or mobile.
+* Presentation using WebGL in any modern browser or mobile.
 * Record and playback breaks.
 * Two player online mode with node websocket server.
 * Nine ball and three cushion billiards rules